sivasankarankb/pyfileshare/README.md

 Note the __double backslashes__ used inside the paths.

 ## Running the server

-Double click `pyfs-server.py` on Windows.
-Run `./pyfs-server.py` or `python3 pyfs-server.py` from inside the application directory in a terminal on Linux.
+Do `python3 pyfs-server.py`.

 ## Running the client

-Finally, we are here.
-Just double click `pyfs-gui.py` on Windows.
-On a Linux distro, open a terminal window and point it to the app directory.
-Then run `./pyfs-gui.py` or `python3 pyfs-gui.py`.
+1. Do `python3 pyfs-gui.py`.

-Type in the IP address and port of the server machine.
+2. Type in the IP address and port of the server machine.
 The address format is `http://ipaddress:portnumber`.
 The default port is `8080`.

-Double click on a file to download it to the pyfileshare directory.
+3. Double click on a file to download it to the pyfileshare directory.

-For those of you who don't know what an IP address is, it looks like this:
-`192.168.1.110` - a sequence of four numbers, separated by dots.
-To get the IP address of a machine, check the properties of your network device or use `ipconfig` in a PowerShell or Command Prompt on Windows.
-Look for the lines that say `IPv4 Address`.

-Run `ip address`, `sudo ifconfig` or look in the network or connection information on Linux.
-If you're using the Linux command line tools, look for the lines that say `inet`.